decretist/Dissertation/Chapter3/chapter3.md

 we have unverified hearsay, palpable legend, and the silent figure in the shadows of S. Marco.[@noonan_gratian_1979, 172]

-**Transition: Noonan wrote before the discover of the first recension;
+**Transition: Noonan wrote before the discovery of the first recension;
 recent (post-1996) discussion of the identity of Gratian necessarily focus on accounting for the existence of the first and second recensions.**